priye-1/Server_report_data_pipeline/readme.md

 1. Airflow was used due to its  extensive monitoring tool and its error handling methods.<br>
     - To achieve data ingestion, three tasks were created using python to extract the data, transform the data, and load into bigquery for analysis.
     - Tasks on airflow run per shedule defined in 'default_args'
     - It was set up locally in a docker container and executed through docker compose commands.
-Dags can be viewed <a href="https://github.com/priye-1/Server_report_data_pipeline/tree/master/dags">here </a> <br>Hosting on Google Compose or Compute engine is advised for a production environment.
+Dags can be viewed <a href="https://github.com/priye-1/Server_report_data_pipeline/tree/master/dags">here </a> <br>Hosting Airflow on Google Compose or Compute engine is advised for a production environment.
     - Upon task competion or Failure Airflow sends mail to stakeholder
 <img src='readme_images/airflow-dag.png'><br><br>
 Email from airflow: <br><img src='readme_images/email.png'><br><br>